-In 2014, the Lower Mississippi River Economic Profile was released to document the \$151.7 Billion in revenue and 585,423 jobs supported by the Lower Mississippi River.
+In 2014, the LMR economic profile was released to document the \$151.7 billion in revenue and 585,423 jobs supported by the LMR.
 The study included 113 counties and parishes in the seven states along the LMR and focused on 10 sectors of the economy, Manufacturing, Agriculture, Mineral Extraction, Outdoor Recreation, Commercial Navigation, Natural Resource Harvesting, Tourism, Energy Production, Natural Resource Services, and Water Supply.

 Economic sectors specifically connected with healthy ecological conditions on the Mississippi River include Outdoor Recreation, Natural Resource Harvesting, Tourism, and Water Supply (Natural Resources Services are not enumerated for this study).
-These sectors provide \$17.75B and 258,600 jobs for the communities along the river.
+These sectors provide \$17.75 billion and 258,600 jobs for the communities along the river.
 Implementing river restoration as a result the recommendations of the LMR Feasibility Study will entice more people to enjoy recreational activities and tourism events on the banks of the river, further securing these valuable economic sectors.

+Section 2

-Section 2 Endangered Species Act (ESA) and the Lower Mississippi River
+Endangered Species Act and the Lower Mississippi River

-2.1 ENDANGERED SPECIES ACT (ESA)
+2.1 ENDANGERED SPECIES ACT

-Section 7 of the Endangered Species Act (Act) provides the Secretary (Departments of Interior or Commerce) the authority and tools necessary to conserve listed species.
+Section 7 of the ESA provides the Secretary (Departments of Interior or Commerce) the authority and tools necessary to conserve listed species.
 Two sections in the ESA provide the legal status to protect species in jeopardy from declining populations or possible extinction.
-In Section 7(a)(1) the Secretary (Secretary of the Interior/Secretary of Commerce) review other programs administered by them and utilize such programs to further the purposes of the Act.
-This section of the Act makes it clear that all Federal agencies should participate in the conservation and recovery of listed threatened and endangered species.
-Working in partnership with the agency that may cause jeopardy, USFWS/NOAA develop implementation plans that will minimize adverse impacts on species in the threatened and endangered categories.
+In Section 7(a)(1), the Secretary (Secretary of the Interior/Secretary of Commerce) reviews other programs administered by them and uses such programs to further the purposes of the ESA.
+This section of the ESA makes it clear that all Federal agencies should participate in the conservation and recovery of listed threatened and endangered species.
+Working in partnership with the agency that may cause jeopardy, the USFWS/National Oceanic and Atmospheric Administration develop implementation plans that will minimize adverse impacts on species in the threatened and endangered sec.

-Section 7 (a) (2) goes one step further to avoid adverse effects from Federal actions.
-Section 7(a)(2) states that each Federal agency shall, in consultation with the Secretary, insure that any action they authorize, fund, or carry out is not likely to jeopardize the continued existence of a listed species or result in the destruction or adverse modification of designated critical habitat.
+Section 7(a) (2) goes one step further to avoid adverse effects from Federal actions.
+Section 7(a) (2) states that each Federal agency shall, in consultation with the Secretary, ensure that any action they authorize, fund, or carry out is not likely to jeopardize the continued existence of a listed species or result in the destruction or adverse modification of designated critical habitat.